JonnyHonda/k100-project/_posts/2016-09-04-Had-to-redo-the-tank-from-scratch,-so-back-to-prim.md

 ---
 layout: post
-title: Had to redo the tank from scratch, so back to primer, silver, tango orange and finally lacquered
+title: "Had to redo the tank from scratch, so back to primer, silver, tango orange and finally lacquered"
 date: 2016-09-04
 ---
 Had to redo the tank from scratch, so back to primer, silver, tango orange and finally lacquered﻿